weecology/forecasting-dynamics-course/syllabus.md

 complaint.

-Most importantly, if you are struggling for any reason please come talk to me and I will do my best to help.
+Most importantly, if you are struggling for any reason please come talk to us and we will do our best to help.

 #### **Grading scale**